XYplorer-Scripts/HTMLImagePreview/README.md

 **Displays images in an HTML preview for [XYplorer](http://xyplorer.com/index.php).**

-This script generates an HTML file to quickly preview images, and allows selecting images from this display.
+This script generates an HTML file to quickly preview images, allows selecting images from this display, and then can perform common XYplorer actions on those images.
 This exists mostly as an alternative to XYplorer's native preview and thumbnail features with the ability to show animated GIFs.

 ----------